ethereum/consensus-specs/specs/_features/eip6914/beacon-chain.md

 ## Introduction

-This is the beacon chain specification to assign new deposits to existing validator records that have withdrawn long ago.
+This is the beacon chain specification to assign new deposits to existing validator records.
+Refers to [EIP-6914](https://github.com/ethereum/EIPs/pull/6914).

 *Note:* This specification is built upon [Capella](../../capella/beacon_chain.md) and is under active development.